deephdc/deep-docs/source/user/overview/architecture.rst

 The dashboards
 ==============

-The DEEP dashboards allow users to access computing Testbed resources to deploy, perform inference, and train their modules, also to deploy a more complex instances.
-There are two available options:
+The DEEP dashboard allow users to access computing resources to deploy, perform inference, and train their modules.
+To be able to access the Dashboard you need `IAM credentials <https://iam.deep-hybrid-datacloud.eu/>`_.
+There are two versions of the Dashboard:

 * `Training dashboard <https://train.deep-hybrid-datacloud.eu/>`_
-    This dashboard allows you to interact with the modules hosted at the `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_.
-It simplifies the deployment and hides some of the technical parts that most users do not need to worry about.
-Most of DEEP users would use this dashboard.
+    This dashboard allows you to interact with the modules hosted at the `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_, as well as deploying external Docker images hosted in Dockerhub.
+It simplifies the deployment and hides some of the technical parts that most users do not need to worry about. *Most of DEEP users would use this dashboard*.

 * `General purpose dashboard <https://paas.cloud.cnaf.infn.it/>`_
-    This dashboard allows you to interact with the underling TOSCA templates instead of modules and deploy more complex topologies (e.g. kubernetes cluster) than the modules from the DEEP Open Catalog.
+    This dashboard allows you to interact with the underling `TOSCA templates <https://github.com/indigo-dc/tosca-templates/tree/master/deep-oc>`_
+    (which configure the job requirements) instead of modules and deploy more complex topologies (e.g. a kubernetes cluster).

-The dashboards allow a user to select:

-* **The module** to run.
-A user can also run the development container to develop new modules as well a external docker images that are not hosted in the `deephdc organization <https://hub.docker.com/u/deephdc/>`_ (that is from modules not available in the
-  Marketplace).
-* **The computing resources** to have available.
-A user can select multiple CPUs and GPUs, the machine RAM as well as optionally choosing the physical site where the machine must be deployed.
-* **The service** to run.
-Currently, options include running the :doc:`DEEPaaS API <api>` (recommended for fully developed modules than only need to be trained) and `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_ (recommended for developing code as well for cases where access to the bash console is needed).

-Once the machine is deployed the user will access a page listing all the current deployments.
+    Modules can either use a `general template <https://github.com/indigo-dc/tosca-templates/blob/master/deep-oc/deep-oc-marathon-webdav.yml>`_ or create a dedicated one based on the existing templates.

+For more information take a look on the full :doc:`Dashboard guide <api>`.